 Immunocompromised Individuals

-CMV can be detected in the amniotic fluid of infected fetuses by either culture or PCR.
-PCR testing of amniotic fluid is most sensitive at >21 weeks gestation.
+Infection immediately before or during the first trimester of pregnancy increases the risk of cytomegalic inclusion disease in the fetus.
+When fetal infection is suspected due to maternal or ultrasound findings, CMV can be detected in the amniotic fluid by either culture or NAAT.
+NAAT performed using amniotic fluid is most sensitive at >21 weeks gestation.
 The detection of CMV in amniotic fluid does not predict the severity of congenital CMV infection.

 Neonates